 Good question.
 It may seem that tripods all ultimately do the same thing - provide stability, but they each have different features that make them more or less suitable for your purposes.
 For example, if you're planning to take it on a hiking trip, you might want something lighter and more compact.

 How heavy is a tripod?

-It varies with size, of course, but most tripods are roughly 1kg, with the heaviest of our choices coming in at 1.25kg ., and our lightest barely over 150g.
+It varies with size, of course, but most tripods are roughly 1kg.
+The heaviest of our choices comes in at 1.25kg and our lightest is barely over 150g.